 Based on the principle of free enquiry which postulates independent reasoning and the rejection of all dogma, the University has retained its original ideals as a free institution that is firmly engaged in the defense of democratic and human values.

 The ULB Museums Network, created in 2003, is made up of more than ten museums and collections of the university, located on four campuses in Brussels and two sites in Wallonia.

 During the conference, tours will be organized in several university museums and collections located on the Solbosch campus:

 The Allende Room (ULB’s contemporary art collection)

 The Allende Room has been, since 1979, the main exhibition room at the ULB.
 The programming illustrates the university’s missions and values, by raising societal issues, through the work of contemporary artists, by offering visibility to the faculties, by organizing pedagogical exhibitions, and last but not least, by designing exhibitions, contributing to the promotion of cultural dialogue.
-The contemporary art collection of the ULB is also displayed in that room.
+The contemporary art collection of the ULB is also displayed from time to time in that room.

 The ULB cast collection created in 1931 comprised some 160 works of art from Antiquity till the 19th C. illustrating the major sculptures any art historian should know.
 Unfortunately this rich collection has suffered during the war and the following years when it was scattered around the university.
 Some 60 pieces have been saved, restored and published; they are now all exhibited in one main room.

 The Department of Earth and Environmental Sciences (DSTE) exhibits mineralogical and lithological items in display cases classified according to the Dana/Strunz official mineralogical classification, based on mineral species’ crystal-chemistry.
 Some display cases show items ranging from the Democratic Republic of Congo (copper, cobalt), minerals from Belgium, the collection of donor mineralogists and precious stones.